CALL FOR PAPERS

 The competition is intended to highlight the importance of preserving the marine environment through the use of sound environmental practices, raise awareness of the art and science of marine salvage and engineering, and to promote careers within the greater maritime industry and in marine sciences.

-Scholarship recipients will be invited to receive their award at NAMEPA’s Annual Conference & Awards Dinner in New York, NY.
+Papers and abstracts will be accepted from April 24, 2023 to September 30, 2023.
+Winners will be notified before October 9, 2023 and will be announced in a variety of official marine industry publications via a press release and social media.
+Scholarship recipients will be invited to receive their award at NAMEPA’s Annual Conference & Awards Dinner in New York, NY on November 2, 2023.
 This is a unique opportunity for winners to interact and network with highly regarded marine industry representatives, potential employers, researchers, educators, and regulators.
 You don’t want to miss it!

 • Marine Environmental Care